Having climbed over the summit of the mountain, there is the hospice of Santa Cristina, then Canfranc, then Jaca

 Thirty kilometres from Jaca, a customs house was founded at Canfranc in the narrow gorge of the Rio Aragon, as it ran down from the Somport.
 In 1063 the city of Jaca was formally established by Sancho Ramirez and grants and fueros were given to encourage the settlement of a population who could add to the commercial prosperity of the town.

 Sancho Ramirez further fortified Aragon’s status by placing himself as a vassal of Saint Peter after visiting Pope Alexander II in Rome.
 Benefiting from its customs rights, Saracen tribute payments and the ever increasing pilgrimage traffic, Jaca became a bustling frontier city and a grand new cathedral was commissioned.

-Reflecting Aragon’s new relationship with the pontifical see the cathedral was dedicated to San Pedro.
-Pilgrims venerated the relics of a virgin martyr of the Saracen oppression.
+Reflecting Aragon’s new relationship with the pontifical see, the cathedral was dedicated to Saint Peter.
+Pilgrims also venerated the relics of a virgin martyr of the Saracen oppression.
 Tradition held that Santa Eurosia had been forcibly betrothed to a Moorish military leader.
 Rather than succumb she had attempted to flee.
 On her capture her hands were amputated before her eventual decapitation.
 Her relics having been discovered by a shepherd were brought to Jaca on the instruction of Sancho Ramirez.

 Jaca’s preeminence in the emerging kingdom of Aragon was limited by two factors.
 In the first place, strategic location as the point of passage between Europe and the south meant that it would remain a way station.
 Then, in 1098 the episcopal see was transferred to Huesca two years after its reconquest from the Moors and when Saragossa was ultimately captured in 1118, the focus of the expanded Aragon was shifting away from its initial Pyrenean focus.